 Browser usage (Privy / wallet-adapter)

 Provide any TransactionPartialSigner from @solana/kit.
-The web playground adapts a Privy embedded wallet via apps/web/lib/privy-svm-signer.ts — copy that file as a starting point for your own dApp.
+The web playground adapts a Privy embedded wallet via apps/playground/lib/privy-svm-signer.ts — copy that file as a starting point for your own dApp.

 Receipts by default